robin-raymond/zax.io/lazy.md

 ````

-#### Functions marked as `lazy` which complete
+#### Functions qualified as `lazy` which complete

-Functions marked as `lazy` may eventually complete (or complete after at least one call).
+Functions qualified as `lazy` may eventually complete (or complete after at least one call).
 Upon completion a `lazy` function may not be called again without a panic or undefined behavior.
 Either the function should only ever be expected to be called once, or a fixed number of times, or the function should use some kind signal to prevent the `lazy` function being called beyond it's lifetime.

 One simple signalling technique to signal function completion is to return an optional result (which may not have a value).
-When the function marked as `lazy` has exhausted its results, the function can return a defaulted optional using `return :`.
+When the function qualified as `lazy` has exhausted its results, the function can return a defaulted optional using `return :`.
 The calling code will have to verify the result is valid and stop calling the `lazy` function once the first empty optional result is received.

 ````zax
 print final : ()(...) = {